| A village schoolmaster is not unaccustomed to door-rappings;

 the laboratory of the world's greatest inventor bearing

+a letter requesting an audience a few hours later.
 Being the teacher to whom reference is made, I am

 now quite willing to confess that for the remainder